 - Invest in a bag for your lawn mower.
 Those grass clippings are valuable mulch produced right on site.

 - Compost.
 Compost everything.
 Your junk mail, cardboard, paper bags, kitchen scraps, toilet paper tubes.
 Composting diverts trash from the landfill and turns it into valuable fertilizer.
+It’s a great way to build organic soil.
 Here’s a list of 100 things you can compost.

 - Make a worm bin for composting in small spaces.
 Here’s how.